sejaljadhav21/Sign-language-recoginition-system/README.md

 * Python 3.x
 * OpenCV
 * MediaPipe
+* scikit-learn
 * TensorFlow (for deep learning model)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ---